 Formative lets you distribute an assignment to your students.
 Students make it, and you get live results.
 You can follow your students in their learning process of that assignment and give instant grades and feedback.
 It basically is the same as Google forms, but easier to use and with some other essential features that a teacher can’t miss out on.

 Formative is also a nice tool that you can use for - take a guess - formative assessments.

 Teachers and students can use Edubirdie to check whether they used unique resources in their writings or papers.
 The plagiarism checker lets you upload a file or paste your text and will give your resources a percentage.
 This percentage illustrates the uniqueness of your text.

 Apart from these amazing and helpful teacher tools, grades have to be justified.
 These time-saving apps are useless in speaking exercises or large essays.
 Anyone can grade, that is true, but some teachers still doubt their objectivity and what they exactly just graded.
 Did I grade the right curriculum objectives and what does that grade mean?

 In that case it’s best to use rubric-based assessments.

 A rubric is a simple way to set up grading criteria for assignments.
 It lets you be more objective when assessing the student.
 You can use it with a value linked to it, or without.
 Then it is more a formative assessment.
 Not only is this tool useful for teachers, it is helpful for students as well.
 It defines in writing what is expected of the student.
 The student better understands the assessment criteria and can learn more purposefully.
 That is why the quality of the student’s work will be better from the beginning.

 Find more examples here.

 How do I make good rubrics?
 Don’t worry.
-This website provides a nice guide for you!
-Click here to learn how to make a good rubric.
+This blog post provides a nice guide for you!

 Share this post with other teachers who are in over their head with grading.
 They’ll need it.
 Good luck!